jacinth54/Github-examples/Git-Crash-Course/.github/ISSUE_TEMPLATE/secret.md

 ---
-name: Secret Issue
+name: secret stuff
-about: submits a secret
+about: Create a secret to help us improve
 title: ''
 labels: secret
 assignees: ''